-Choosing between Freshsales and Salesforce for your sales CRM comes down to five questions:
+Choosing between Freshsales and Salesforce for your sales CRM comes down to six questions:

 Do you need a CRM you can deploy in days, or are you prepared for a multi-month implementation?